 Return Index values for the three test groups range from 58.4 for the 2000 Eagle Lake Age 1 group to 0.0 for the 2003 group of Age 0 Eagle Lake.
 The Standardized Return Index (SRI), which accounts for the number of years that a test group has been at large and could recruit to the gear, reveals the consistent return of the Age 1+ Eagle Lake strain (Figure 4).
 The SRI for this test group has averaged 14.5 for fish stocked from 2000 through 2003.
 This compares with an average of 2.2 for Age 0+ Eagle Lake and 5.8 for Arlee released at 8" in October.
+After three years of poor return, the SRI for the 2003 group of fall released Arlee jumped to 15.1.
+This group represented the highest proportion of the near record high catch rate in 2004 (70 rainbow trout collected in fall gillnets).
+Six of 12 test groups in 2004 increased in relative abundance over 2003 levels.

-Figure 4. \Standardized Return Index.
-(Calculated as the total number of fish recaptured in fall gillnets through 2004, divided by the number of fish stocked, then multiplied by 100,000, then divided by the number of years at large) for the three test groups of hatchery rainbow trout stocked into Holter Reservoir from 2000 through 2003.
-EL1+= Age one Eagle lake stocked in the summer at 7"-8"; EL0+= Age zero Eagle Lake stocked in the summer at approximately 4"; A0+= Age zero Arlee stocked in October at approximately 8".
+Figure 4.
+Standardized Return Index.
+(Calculated as the total number of fish captured in fall gillnets, divided by the number of fish stocked, then multiplied by 100,000, then divided by the number of years at large) EL1+= Age 1 Eagle lake stocked in the summer at 7"-8"; EL0+= Age zero Eagle Lake stocked in the summer at approximately 4"; A0+= Age zero Arlee stocked in October at approximately 8".